microsoft/microsoft-performance-toolkit-sdk/documentation/README.md

 This folder contains instructions for developing SDK plugins and utilizing the SDK's various features.

+# Quick Start
+Refer to [Creating your first plugin](Using-the-SDK/Creating-your-plugin.md) to jump in quickly.

+> ⚠️ Note: We recommend following the [Recommended Reading Order](#recommended-reading-order).

 # Glossary

 For quick definitions/examples of terms and concepts, refer to the [Glossary](./Glossary.md).